miloszpp/codewithstyle/source/_posts/Deep-property-access-in-TypeScript.md

 In fact, this technique is widely used in libraries and frameworks.
 [Here](https://github.com/ReactiveX/rxjs/blob/master/src/internal/util/pipe.ts), you can observe it being used in RxJS.

+BTW, this type signature sometimes gives false negatives.
+If all properties and the source object itself are not nullable, then the result type should not include `undefined`.
+Check out [this implementation](https://www.reddit.com/user/Useless-Pickles) for more details.

 ## Summary

 In this article, you've seen how to solve a common problem of safely accessing deeply nested properties.
 On the way, you have learned about index types (the `keyof` operator), literal types and the generic technique of typing functions that accept multiple arguments whose types depend on each other.